Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 From ancient ruins telling tales of history to crystal-clear waters teeming with vibrant marine life, Belize has become my personal playground of ADVENTURE!

-If you are a first-timer to Belize, you’re gonna LOVE IT!!
+If you are a first-timer to Belize, you’re gonna LOVE IT too!!

 1. Explore the Ancient Mayan Ruins of Xunantunich